sellingcabohomes/blog.sellingcabo.homes/_posts/2025-09-16-Fractional-vs-Timeshare-in-Cabo-5-Key-Differences-That-Could-Save-You-$121,000-(2025).md

-Maria owned real estate that appreciated with the market.
+ Tamara owned real estate that appreciated with the market.

-David owned a depreciating consumer product.
+Steve owned a depreciating consumer product.